 There is no autocorrelation and heteroskedasticity problem in all sectors estimation.
 Moreover, the estimation results support the basic gravity model.
 The coefficients of the exchange rate, the population and the common language are as expected for the manufacturing and the wholesale and retail trade sector estimation.
 Furthermore, the coefficient of soap opera is 0.023 and 0.026 which means the impact one unit increase of exported soap opera on the manufacturing products' export is 2.6%.
 And the impact on the wholesale and retail trade products' export is 2.6%.
 These results present the indirect effect of Turkish soap opera, because Turkish soap operas help to promote the Turkish brand and the country of origin effect.
 The cross correlation results also support these results58.
 On the other hand, the sector, which is labeled as other community, social and personal service activities, includes Turkish soap opera export.
-The coefficient of soap opera is 0.13 (but it is not statically significant) which means the impact one unit increase of exported soap opera export.
+The coefficient of soap opera is 0.13 (but it is not statically significant) which means the impact one unit increase of exported soap opera on social and personal service activities sector' export is 13%, which presents the direct effect Turkish soap opera export.